dipeshm01/NederlandseTaal/003-verb.md

     > Ik vouw de kleren - I fold the clothes
     > kun je de kleren opvouwen en bewaren - can you fold the clothes and keep

-- gehoord - heard
-    > may be you have already heard it
-    > misschien hebben jullie het al gehoord
-    > horen: Ik luister naar de radio om het weerbericht te kunnen horen.
-    > another meaning of horen is belong to - Welke plaatjes horen bij de steden?
-[Which pictures belong to the cities?]
-    > ... one more: Drie eilanden horen nog wel bij Nederland.
-[Three islands are still part of Netherlands]

-- bewaar - keep
-    > Ik bewaar de kleren op de tafel
-    > I keep the clothes on the table

 - op sloet doen - lock the door
     > kun je de deur op slot doen na het werk
     > you can lock the door after work